simgrid/coordinator_worker_flashback/README.md

 ### Objective

-Compare the simulation time and memory footprint of the classical coordinator-worker example provided in the [SimGrid](https://simgrid.org) distribution between different versions (currently 3.10 and 3.34)
+Compare the simulation time and memory footprint of the classical coordinator-worker example provided in the [SimGrid](https://simgrid.org) distribution between different versions.

 ### Requirements